Priory Group brings British behavioural healthcare to Dubai

-The Priory Group has invested AED 2m in the Centre which will be staffed by psychiatrists and counsellors, led by Priory's Middle East Medical Director, Dr Saaed Islam.
+The Priory Group has invested AED 2m in the centre which will be staffed by psychiatrists and counsellors, and led by Priory's Middle East Medical Director, Dr Saaed Islam.

 The Priory Wellbeing Centre, opening in Dubai, a global city and business hub of the Middle East, is the latest in a series of Wellbeing Centres launched by the Priory Group across the UK, including one in the heart of London's financial district, the Fenchurch Street Wellbeing Centre, which was recently featured on the Al Arabiya news channel.